 13. They use their child to take revenge on the ex-spouse

 If a couple is separated, their children become a commodity to be used against the former spouse.
-For instance, if the mother lives with a new spouse, the father will ask the child to foster mistrust between the mother and the new partner.
-He may ask the child to spy on the mother and get information about her.
-Some parents even poison their children’s minds to cause trouble for their ex-spouse.
+For instance, if the mother is living with her new spouse, the father will encourage the child to foster mistrust between the mother and her new partner.
+He may be manipulative and ask the child to spy on the mother and get information about her.
+Some parents even poison their children’s impressionable minds to cause trouble for their ex-spouse.
 This may seriously damage the child’s perception of love and family.

 14. They deny privacy

-Abusive parents may intrude on your privacy or deny you the ability to make your own decisions.
+Abusive parents may intrude on their child’s privacy or deny them the ability to make their own decisions.
 When parents become overly involved to the point where the child feels suffocated, it becomes emotional abuse.
-Such parents disregard personal boundaries and are highly critical of your decisions.
+Such parents disregard personal boundaries and are highly critical of their child’s decisions.

 15. They force their children to be what they want

-Abusive parents see their child as an extension of themselves, and they want their child to succeed in fulfilling their unfulfilled dreams.
-Such parents are more likely to want their children to achieve goals that they have not achieved.
-They do not consider what the child wants as an individual and instead force them to do what they couldn’t do for themselves.
+Abusive parents see their children as an extension of themselves and not as individuals in their own right.
+They want their child to succeed in fulfilling their unfulfilled dreams.
+Such controlling parents are more likely to want their children to achieve goals that they could not achieve.
+They do not take their child’s desires, preferences, and temperament into consideration and coerce them to bend to their will.
+They live vicariously through their children.